 Here we are installing PHP along with some important PHP extensions that you might need for your web projects.

-sudo apt-get install php libapache2-mod-php php-mysql php-gd php-json php-curl php-xml php-intl
+sudo apt-get install php libapache2-mod-php php-mysql php-gd php-json php-curl php-xml php-mbstring

 sudo apt-get update